-Also known as icterus, jaundice is a condition characterised by a yellowing of the skin, whites of the eyes and mucous membranes (gums).
-It is caused by increased levels of bilirubin in the blood.
+Also known as icterus, jaundice is a condition characterised by a yellowing of the skin, whites of the eyes and mucous membranes (gums) due to increased levels of bilirubin in the blood.

-Bilirubin is an orange-yellow pigment of bile that is the result of the breakdown of heme (the iron portion of red blood cells).
-Old or defective red blood cells are processed by the macrophages (located in the spleen and liver) breaking them down into heme and globulin.
+Bilirubin is an orange-yellow pigment of bile that is the result of the breakdown of heme, the iron portion of red blood cells.
+Old or defective red blood cells are processed by the macrophages (located in the spleen and liver) and broken down into heme and globulin.
 Heme is metabolised into bilirubin.
-At this stage, it is “unconjugated” (not water soluble).
-The unconjugated bilirubin is bound to albumin (a water soluble protein) and is transported to the liver where it is “conjugated” (made water soluble).
+At this stage, it is unconjugated meaning it is not water soluble.
+The unconjugated bilirubin is bound to albumin (a water-soluble protein) and is transported to the liver where it is conjugated (made water soluble).
 From there is then transported to the gallbladder and then it is emptied into the intestine where it is converted to urobilinogen by bacteria and passed out of the body via the stool.

-Jaundice is a symptom rather than a disease in itself.
-It falls into three categories, prehepatic, hepatic and posthepatic.
+Jaundice is a symptom rather than a disease in itself and falls into three categories, prehepatic, hepatic and posthepatic.
 This can help your veterinarian to narrow down a possible cause.

-Hepatic jaundice occurs when there is damage or disease to the liver, affecting its ability to process bilirubin.
-Common causes of hepatic jaundice in cats include hepatitis (inflammation of the liver), Cholangitis/cholangiohepatitis (inflammation of the liver and biliary tract) infections (such as FIP, toxoplasmosis), toxins (such as poisons and certain medications), hepatic lipidosis and cancer.
+This occurs when there is damage or disease to the liver, affecting its ability to process bilirubin.
 Hepatic jaundice is the most common form to occur in cats.

 Other symptoms may also be present and will depend on the underlying cause of jaundice: